durbanlegend/thag_rs/README.md

 If you make changes to the dependency but not to the script, you need to specify -f to rebuild the script so that it will pick up the changed dependency.

+### Other dependency tips

+Missing toml entries are not pulled in for crates that are only referenced by qualified paths instead of being imported with `use`.
+In this case you need to add either a toml block entry or at least one "redundant" `use <crate>...;` statement for the crate.

+If you want to ensure that a dependency in a TOML block is up to date, you can get the latest version in copyable format by issuing `cargo search <crate> [--limit 1]` from the command line.
+Alternatively, comment it out temporarily with a hash (`#`) and let `thag -c` do the search for you.

 ## Platform Support
 This crate is designed to be cross-platform and supports MacOS, Linux and Windows.